"Weird Al" Yankovic: Positive

 Chamillionaire was also very pleased, even putting Yankovic's parody "White & Nerdy" (a parody of "Ridin") on his official MySpace page before it was on Yankovic's own page.
 Chamillionaire stated in an interview, "He's actually rapping pretty good on it, it's crazy [...]
 I didn't know he could rap like that.
 It's really an honor when he does that. [...]
 Weird Al is not gonna do a parody of your song if you're not doing it big."
 In September 2007, Chamillionaire credited "White & Nerdy" for his recent Grammy win, stating "That parody was the reason I won the Grammy, because it made the record so big it was undeniable.
 It was so big overseas that people were telling me they had heard my version of Weird Al's song."

 In 2011, Yankovic was initially denied permission to parody Lady Gaga's "Born This Way" for his song "Perform This Way" for release on a new album, but through his release of the song on YouTube and subsequent spread via Twitter, Lady Gaga and her staff asserted that her manager had made the decision without her input, and Gaga herself gave Yankovic permission to proceed with the parody's release.
 Gaga considered herself "a huge Weird Al fan", and she stated that the parody was a "rite of passage" for her musical career and considered the song "very empowering".

 Yankovic states that his style parodies have also been met with positive remarks by the original artist.
 He noted that his friends and fellow musicians Ben Folds and Taylor Hanson helped to support their respective style parodies "Why Does This Always Happen To Me?" and "If That Isn't Love".
-He also noted positive reactions he got through friends his band members have, such as from Frank Black of Pixies for "First World Problems" and Southern Culture on the Skids for "Lame Claim to Fame", and a similar praise when he encountered Graham Nash of Crosby, Stills, and Nash on the street, and was able to play his recently completed "Mission Statement" for him.
+He also noted positive reactions he got from friends his band members have, such as from Frank Black of Pixies for "First World Problems" and Southern Culture on the Skids for "Lame Claim to Fame", and a similar praise when he encountered Graham Nash of Crosby, Stills, and Nash on the street, and was able to play his recently completed "Mission Statement" for him.